 - a.
-"General exhibit" means an object or collection of related objects, designed to stand on the ground or on a raised surface, which is not a table, is designed for temporary display, and is not permanently attached to the ground. - b.
+"General exhibit" means an object or collection of related objects, designed to stand on the ground or on a raised surface, which is not a table, is designed for temporary display, and is not permanently attached to the ground including, but not limited to floor decals, flags, outdoor decorations, and panels. - b.
 "A-frame exhibit" means a movable and self-supported sign board designed to stand on the ground and remain overnight in a temporary outdoor exhibit space.
 A-frame exhibits may not exceed five feet in height or width.
 Structures that do not meet these criteria will be considered general exhibits and will be subject to the rules governing general exhibits. - c.
 Academic or administrative units, registered or sponsored student organizations, and registered faculty or staff organizations may erect general exhibits and A-frame exhibits, subject to the rules in this Subchapter and to the general rules in Subchapter 13-200, Subchapter 13-300, and Subchapter 13-1000.
-Advance permission is required from the dean of students, except that an academic unit may authorize indoor exhibits in a space that it occupies and controls.
+Advance permission is required from the Dean of Students, except that an academic unit may authorize indoor exhibits in a space that it occupies and controls.
 A-frame exhibits may not be erected on the Main Mall at any time.
-Members of the public and individual students, faculty, or staff may not erect general exhibits, but may - with permission from the Dean of Students- erect A-frame exhibits in approved locations, subject to the rules in this Subchapter and the general rules in Subchapter 13-200, Subchapter 13-300, and Subchapter 13-1000.
+Members of the public and individual students, faculty, or staff may not erect general exhibits, but may-with permission from the Dean of Students-erect A-frame exhibits in approved locations, subject to the rules in this Subchapter and the general rules in Subchapter 13-200, Subchapter 13-300, and Subchapter 13-1000.